 - Lower labor costs.
 Unsurprisingly, a streamlined warehouse flow also means lower costs.
 Since time is saved with each order, you don't need as many people working to fulfill orders and overtime is less common.

 - Increased product sales.
 Product kitting is a valuable tool for pushing products that are less in demand.
-It will help you sell products at risk of becoming dead stock and avoid any losses.
+It will help you sell products at risk of becoming dead stock, helps with inventory reduction, and increase your inventory turnover ratio.
 It also incentivizes customers to make larger purchases since there is value added with product kitting and customers don't want to miss out.
+It's a great choice for a slew of subscription box ideas.

 - Faster shipping.
 Picking, packing, and shipping multiple products takes time.
 By kitting these products, each step is quicker and fewer errors are made, so customers can receive their orders faster.
 This, in turn, leads to happy customers who are more likely to purchase from you again.